Bug report #15226

 Will keep looking.

-#14 Updated by Sandro Santilli almost 3 years ago
+#14 Updated by Sandro Santilli over 3 years ago

 So with PR https://github.com/qgis/QGIS/pull/3599 I've made PostgreSQL layer importer (createEmptyLayer) support quoted identifiers in Datasource URI -- for backward compatibility with projects created #13710 was fixed (that ticket lacks a target version) -- and I've reverted the commit which did add quoted identifiers in Datasource URI as they do seem redundant and inconsistent (I did test that #13710 isn't back).